nneves/3DPrinterInterface/README.md

 ```

 // set node.js environment var to use ./config/rpi.json

 // Note: when using default.json it is not required to export the variable, several config files can be set, only the export will be used by node.js
 ```bash
 export NODE_ENV=rpi
 ```

-// launch demo WebInterface (will run on port 8080, REST API on 8081 and using /dev/null to emulate printer serial port - printer response emulated by timer)
+// launch demo WebInterface (will run on port 8080, REST API on 8081 and using the serialport defined in the exported config file)
 ```bash
 $ node app.js
 ```

+// Note: to test node app.js without a printer configure the serialport property with /dev/null to emulate printer serial port - printer response emulated by timer (default.js already configured with /dev/null)

 3d Printers/electronic boards/microcontrollers tested hardware
 ----------------------